Tamajaq Tuareg in Niger

 Pray that missions agencies and churches will accept the challenge of adopting and reaching the Tamajaq Tuaregs.

-Pray that Gospel broadcasts will soon be produced in the Tamasheq language.
+Pray that gospel broadcasts will soon be produced in the Tawallammat Tamajaq language.

-Pray that God will grant wisdom and favor to missions agencies focusing on the Tuareg.
+Pray that God will grant wisdom and favor to mission agencies focusing on the Tuareg peoples in Niger.

-Ask the Lord to save key leaders among the Tuareg who will boldly declare the Gospel.
+Ask the Lord to save key leaders among the Tamajaq Tuareg who will boldly declare the gospel.

 Ask the Lord to raise up strong local churches among the Tamajaq Tuaregs.